GLOBAL MARKETS-U.S. dollar hits five-year highs, stocks advance

 The dollar rose to its highest level since March 2009 against a basket of major currencies at 89.005.

-Brent oil fell below $70 a barrel in choppy trading as the market searched for a price floor after a near 40-percent fall since June, and as U.S. crude stocks declined last week.
+Brent oil fell below $71 a barrel in choppy trading as the market searched for a price floor after a near 40 percent fall since June, and as U.S. crude stocks declined last week.

-Brent for delivery in January settled down 62 cents at $69.92 a barrel after falling by $2 on Tuesday on a deal between Baghdad and its Kurdish region over oil sales.
+Brent for delivery in January was down 15 cents at $70.39 a barrel after falling by $2 on Tuesday on a deal between Baghdad and its Kurdish region over oil sales.

-U.S. crude for January delivery rose 50 cents to settle at $67.38 a barrel.
-(Reporting by Herbert Lash; Editing by Nick Zieminski)
+U.S. crude for January delivery rose 51 cents to $67.39 a barrel.
+(Additional reporting by Blaise Robinson, Jemima Kelly, Emelia Sithole-Matarise and Chris Vellacott; Editing by Susan Fenton and David Gregorio)

 * Expects to incur pre-tax charges of $326 million, comprised of $293 million of asset-related charges, $33 million in severance costs in 2017 - SEC filing